jaeihn/Corpus-Annotation-MIT-OpenCourseware/milestone_3/annotation_explanation.md

 Mostly, we underestimated the time it takes to annotate one course, as well as the heavy workload of week 3, where we have other labs and quizzes.

 However, we realized that in terms of our project, our annotation "items" are not the courses, but rather each reading inside the course.
-Under such definitions, we have far greater number of of annotations than we expected--a total of 17,987 raw annotations.
+Under such definitions, we have far greater number of annotations than we expected--a total of 17,987 raw annotations.

 Below are some visualizations of annotated courses and readings by annotator.